-Links with employers have been further developed and strengthened by the School.
-Careful consideration is given to how the School can improve the programmes in the future and better serve SSES graduates and the industry that many of them aspire to join.
+Careful consideration is given to how the Institute can improve the programmes in the future and better serve SSES graduates and the industry that many of them aspire to join.
 The meetings are also excellent opportunities to improve connections and ensure mutually beneficial working practices.

-The course team maintains active links with several relevant employers, especially with both Primary, Secondary schools and FE colleges.
-Such links have had a direct impact on the PE course, in that students can work with both Primary and Secondary school aged pupils, either at the university or in the school setting.
-It is felt that such experiences greatly enhance the employability of PE students.
+The course team maintains active links with several relevant employers, especially with both Primary and Secondary schools.
+Such links have had a direct impact on the PE Sports Coaching course, in that students can work with both Primary and Secondary school aged pupils, either at the university or in the school setting.
+It is felt that such experiences greatly enhance the employability of PE Sports Coaching students.